Original Air Date: July 1, 1960

 -Rod Serling

-We are introduced to a renowned playwright, Gregory West (played by Keenan Wynn) who is seated in his study with a woman named Mary (played by Mary LaRoche who also appeared in Hitchcock episodes as well as Hollywood classics like 1963’s Bye Bye Birdie).
+The conclusion of Season One of The Twilight Zone ends on a comedic high note.
+“A World of His Own” is a wonderful meta-episode that contemplates the art of writing –in this episode, fictional characters are suddenly brought to life!
+I found this triumphant conclusion to the first season to be both hilarious and yet subtle.
+We are introduced to America’s most renowned playwright, Gregory West (played by Keenan Wynn) who is seated in his study with a woman named Mary (played by Mary LaRoche).
 However, lurking outside the window is Gregory’s wife Victoria (played by Phyllis Kirk).
-When she spots Gregory alone with a woman she sneers and quickly enters the house.
-In a frenzy, Gregory tries to hide Mary before his wife enters the study.
+When she spots Gregory alone with a young blonde woman, she sneers and quickly enters the house.
+In a frenzy, Gregory tries to hide Mary before his wife enters his office.

-When Victoria storms in she searches but cannot find another woman.
+When Victoria storms in, she searches around the room but she cannot find the other woman.
 Eventually she traps Gregory into admitting the truth.
-He tries to explain an extraordinary ability -when he dictates stories into a dictaphone the characters miraculously come to life.
+He tries to explain an extraordinary new development in his writing –when he dictates stories into a dictaphone, the characters miraculously come to life.
 He demonstrates the creation of Mary when she is suddenly imagined into life.
 She appears with a knock at the door.
 Victoria, however, remains unconvinced.
 Gregory takes his scissors, cuts off a piece of the recording from the dictaphone, and casts it into the fire which then makes a despondent Mary disappear.
-He also dictates an elephant to appear in the hallway to prove the ability to Victoria.
+He also dictates for an elephant to appear in the hallway as proof for Victoria.
 When she threatens to alert the authorities about Gregory, he calmly pulls a box off his shelf.
-In truth Victoria is merely another creation of Gregory’s writing.
-When he casts her recording section into the fire she suddenly disappears and Gregory decides, instead, to reanimate Mary.
+As it turns out, Victoria is merely just another creation of Gregory’s writing.
+When he casts her own recording section into the fire, she too suddenly disappears and Gregory decides to reanimate Mary instead.

-At the end of the episode Rod Serling appears and he starts saying, “We hope you enjoyed tonight’s romantic story on The Twilight Zone.
+At the end of the episode, Rod Serling appears before the audience and he starts saying, “We hope you enjoyed tonight’s romantic story on The Twilight Zone.
 At the same time, we want you to realize that it was, of course, purely fictional.
-In real life, such ridiculous nonsense could never—” But Gregory interrupts: “Rod, you shouldn’t!” and he pulls a box off his shelf that reads “Rod Serling.”
-Gregory then casts its contents into the fire and Serling shrugs and says, “Well, that’s the way it goes,” as he fades away.
-Like Gregory’s wife and lover, Rod Serling has been a mere figment of the writer’s imagination.
+In real life, such ridiculous nonsense could never—” But Gregory suddenly interrupts him: “Rod, you shouldn’t!” and he pulls a box off his shelf that reads “Rod Serling.”
+Gregory then casts its contents into the fire and Serling cheekily shrugs and remarks, “Well, that’s the way it goes,” as he fades away.
+Like Gregory’s wife and lover, Rod Serling has been a mere figment of Gregory’s imagination.
 This wonderful ending elicited more than a few laughs from me.
 What a delightful, witty way to end one of the greatest seasons of network television!

 “Leaving Mr. Gregory West—still shy, quiet, very happy… and apparently in complete control of The Twilight Zone.”